 Matthew Hudson-Smith

-2 x European 400m Champion
+2 x World Championships Medalist 2 x European 400m Champion

 Matthew Hudson-Smith was born on 26 October 1994 in Wolverhampton, England.
 He started his career being coached by Tony Hadley at the Birchfield Harriers club in Birmingham.
 A talented junior athlete Matthew won the English Schools 200m title in 2013 having finished runner-up in 2011 and 2012.
 He made his debut for GBR at the 2013 European Junior Championships in Rieti winning bronze medals in the 200m and 4x400m.